GBENMIR/gas-ben-website/content/about-me/_index.md

 ---
 ## Configure header of page
-title: Welcome to my webpage!
+title: "Welcome to my webpage!"
-text_align_left: true
-show_title_as_headline: false
 show_header: true
 sidebar_left: false
 # Keep this!
 Do not edit.
 cascade:
-  headless: true
+  headless: false
 ---

+** index doesn't contain a body, just front matter above.
+See the header / main / sidebar folders to edit the index.md files **